 19 Sep Chat Added to Google My Business

-After testing since November, Google finally rolled out its new messaging feature in Google My Business this July.
+After testing since November 2016, Google finally rolled out its new messaging feature in Google My Business in July 2017.
 Currently available in select countries (including the U.S., Brazil, and India), Chat will reach more locations soon.

 With 90 percent of users globally saying they want to communicate through messaging, according to a report by Twilio, this could be just the feature consumers are looking for.

 Chat is available to users searching on desktop and mobile browsers and the search app on Android, but it will be available to more platforms later.
 As soon as you have set everything up, users who search for your business will see a message option in the local panel for your brand.

 Users can choose whether to message you through their native message app, Allo, or an Android app called App Preview Messages.
 You also need to chat using an app — there is no option at this time to respond to users through your Google My Business dashboard.

 Customers will see a proxy phone number when they message you.
 Although they can save this number to continue the conversation, they will be unable to call you.
 The number is not local to the customer at this time, but it will be in the future.